whoward/docs/markdown/reference/test-configuration.md

 ### Temporary links to jobs

-There's a way to extend the links generated in [no-login links to jobs][1] to make them work only temporarily.
+There's a way to extend the links generated in [no-login links to jobs](#webdriver-api) to make them work only temporarily.

 The authentication token can be generated in a way that provides 1 hour or 1 day of access to the job by using the following information for the hmac generation: